Apoorv-DTU/lastmuse/README.md

 To print the list of top tracks

 `./bin/cli.py <srl no.>`
-To print the URL of the track at the serial number
+To print the URL of the track at the serial number and open it in the browser

 TODO
 ----